 Rental Property Income

 Rental Property owners / landlords in receipt of rental income from residential or commercial property are obliged to submit tax returns annually, whether the rental property is profit making or not.
-Frank McMahon & Co is very experienced in this area and can provide tax advice for landlords, and can help landlords with their tax returns.
+McMahon & Co are very experienced in this area and can provide tax advice for landlords, and can help landlords with their tax returns.

 The most common type of rental property income is from letting a house, flat, apartment, office, building, land, a holiday home or Section 23 or other tax relief properties.